New Zealand – Will it Become the Country of the 4-Day Workweek?

 The case for a 4-day workweek

-As an advocates of this way of working, we are delighted to see that it is beginning to receive a political endorsement from forward-thinking leaders such as Jacinda Ardern.
+As an advocate of this way of working, I am delighted to see that it is beginning to receive a political endorsement from forward-thinking leaders such as Jacinda Ardern.
 Many proactive business owners are also starting to transition to four-day workweek and reaping the benefits.

 The benefits of a reduced working week include happier, healthier, more productive and loyal employees.
 This, in turn, leads to reduced presenteeism, and less time lost to sickness or burn-out, eventually leading to businesses becoming financially sound as budgets can be diverted from recruitment, sick pay and time being used ineffectively.